ekoerp1/SchoolUnblocker/README.md

-CREDIT TO ORIGINAL OWNERS: All what I am doing is making a guide for if you cant access the ternamal on the computer like for ones you use at school
+CREDIT TO ORIGINAL OWNERS!!!

+All what I am doing is making a guide for if you can't access the ternamal on the computer like for ones you use at school you can use the code still.

 Original Respitorys: